mizutanilab/RecView/README.md

 RecView is a program for tomographic reconstruction and image processing.
 It consists of approx 22,000 lines of custom source codes in C++, CUDA C, OpenCL, and x86/x64 assembly language.
 RecView is designed for processing data obtained at the BL20B2, BL20XU, BL37XU, and BL47XU beamlines of the synchrotron radiation facility SPring-8 and also those taken at the 32-ID beamline of Advanced Photon Source (APS), Argonne National Laboratory.

 <IMG width=100 height=140 alt=testPattern src="pics/testPattern.png" align=left>
 Three-dimensional structural analysis with microtomography (micro-CT) or nanotomography (nano-CT) is performed by recording two-dimensional x-ray images while rotating the sample.
-Then tomographic sections are calculated from the x-ray images by convolution back-projection method.
+Then tomographic sections are calculated from x-ray images by the convolution back-projection method.
 This reconstruction calculation is repeated for each tomographic slice, giving the three-dimensional structure.
 RecView is a program for the tomographic reconstruction calculations with graphical user interfaces.
-Multiple datasets can be continuously processed by using its queueing dialog.
-Functions for zooming reconstruction (an example is shown left), Gaussian convolution, and many other procedures for image processing are also implemented.
+Multiple datasets can be continuously processed by using its queueing function.
+Zooming reconstruction (an example is shown left), Gaussian convolution, and many other procedures for image processing are also implemented.
 The resolution of real sample images can be estimated with a logarithmic plot in the Fourier domain by using this program.
 <BR clear=left>

 ## License